Date: 2 January 2016. Getting Betsy

 ALTERNATOR (red star).
 I do have a 55 amp Hurth

 with a separate stud for an external multi-stage regulator.
-That's a
+That is a

 definite desire for later.
-Mounting the larger alternator won't be
+Mounting the larger alternator will not be

 By Paul's thumb is an EXPANSION TANK